In this comparison of HexClad vs. Misen, you’ll learn how each brand’s cookware stacks up in terms of:

 Metal Utensil-Safe: Misen warns to avoid metal spoons and spatulas with its non-stick cookware, while HexClad can handle any utensil.

 Price: HexClad is available on Amazon and HexClad.com and is significantly more expensive than Misen.
-Misen is only available through its website.
+Misen is available mainly through its website, with a limited selection of products also on Amazon.
 That direct-to-consumer model allows the company to keep prices low.

 Ultimately, HexClad has a unique design concept as its core marketing strategy and utilizes that one-of-a-kind image to promote its products.
 It’s reliable all-purpose cookware that does everything pretty well.